poojadotdev/csci555/README.md

 sudo python3 filesystemlru.py /path/to/mountpoint

-then in a new cmd line terminal: cd /path/to/mountpoint echo "test" > test.txt cat test.txt cat test.txt
+then in a new cmd line terminal: python3 benchmark.py /path/to/mountpoint

-then in the same terminal where you ran the python file: touch shutdown

-this command will stop the code and print the benchmarks
+benchmark file will automatically do the touch shutdown file to stop the program